MicrosoftDocs/winrt-api/windows.management.update/windowsupdate_currentaction.md

 ## -description
-Get the current action that with a given [WindowsUpdate](./windowsupdate.md) is in the process of.
+Gets the current action that the [WindowsUpdate](./windowsupdate.md) object is in the process of.

 ## -property-value

+The current action that the [WindowsUpdate](./windowsupdate.md) object is in the process of.

 ## -remarks

 This will most commonly be "Download" or "Install".
 Other possible actions include "Uninstall", "Commit", and "PostReboot".

 ## -see-also

 ## -examples